×

 If you are thinking about moving to Mt.
 Moritz, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Mt.
 Moritz can vary greatly depending on the size and location of the property.
 However, it is generally considered to be moderately priced, with many homes and apartments available for less than the cost of similar properties in more populated areas of the country.
 For a standard three-bedroom house, one might expect to pay a price in the mid to high range.
-Luxury properties with ocean views or other desirable features can be significantly more expensive," said one expat who made the move to Mt.
+Luxury properties with ocean views or other desirable features can be significantly more expensive," commented one expat who made the move to Mt.
 Moritz.

 What should I bring when moving to Mt.
 Moritz?